+In Fig.\ref{fig:benchmark_supp}, we extend the work presented in Section.\ref{sec:benchmark} with other propositions of \textit{dataset-wise attribution methods}.
+We first report two basic metrics not involving any model.
+Per-pixel correlation between input components $\rvx_j$ and output $\ry$ provide very blurred versions of expected patterns (Exp.A,B) or complete noise (Exp.C,D).
+Then, we display two-sample t-tests between input components $\rvx_j$ corresponding to the first and the last decile of $\ry$ statistics for Exp.A,B,C, and categories (one against all others) for Exp.D.
+Resulting maps are not interpretable because all pixels have the same attribution: all significant (Exp.A,B), i.e. it is possible to discriminate between $\rvx_j$ corresponding to different groups based on $\ry$ ($p<0.001$ in red); all non-significant (Exp.C,D).
+Together, these two results show that such simple metrics, widely used in neuroscience, do not provide selective and relevant patterns.

+Secondly, we explained in Section.\ref{sec:dw_attr_meth} that our method inherits from IG the \textit{implementation invariance} axiom.
+Here, we investigate the robustness of IGC results upon architectural changes.
+Unlike \textit{IGC (model)} (see Fig.\ref{fig:benchmark_main}), \textit{IGC (linear)} (see Fig.\ref{fig:benchmark_supp}) does not employ convolutional layers, but only linear layers of sizes (256, 128, 64, 32, 16).
+Other architectural aspects follow the logic described in Appendix.\ref{sec:benchmark_model_details}.
+Trained multilinear models still present comparable performance with R2 scores of $>0.99$, $>0.99$, $0.78$ for Exp.A,B,C, and a Top-1 accuracy of 0.76 for Exp.D.
+The absence of convolutional layers only makes slightly noisier attribution patterns without kernel artifacts.

-Fig.\ref{fig:mnist_bsc} shows the results of a correlation-based dataset-wise attribution method like IGC, but built upon Baseline Shapley instead of Integrated Gradients.
-Baseline Shapley is slow to compute, so for practical reasons, we used only 10\% of MNIST validation images, i.e.\ 1k images.
-Nonetheless, difference from IGC maps in Fig.\ref{fig:mnist_igc} are already negligible.
+Finally, we present the results of our method with Baseline Shapley as a supporting \textit{path method} instead of Integrated Gradients.
+BS is slow to compute, so for practical reasons, we used only 10\% of original samples.
+Despite a higher noise level, differences with IGC attributions are negligible.